Assorted-Development/winforms-themes/.github/ISSUE_TEMPLATE/bug_report.md

  - Library Version [e.g. V0.2.0]

 **Additional context**
-Add any other context about the problem here.
+Add any other context (for example error logs, additional environment details) about the problem here.